Political risks to watch in the Netherlands

 backtrack on some anti-immigration policies which were promoted

-wears such clothing, or who does not speak Dutch, will not be
+and anyone who wears such clothing, or who does not speak Dutch,

 What to watch: